 How we use your personal information

-We collect, use and process your personal information (1) to determine your eligibility for access to the MIT campus; (2) to schedule COVID-19 testing and report results to you; (3) to determine your eligibility and priority order to receive the COVID-19 vaccine; (4) to support MIT Medical’s health care operations; (5) to monitor public health within MIT and the greater MIT community; (6) to prevent the spread of COVID-19; and (7) in limited circumstances to conduct scientific research.
+We collect, use and process your personal information (1) to determine your eligibility for access to the MIT campus; (2) to schedule COVID-19 testing and report results to you; (3) to determine your eligibility and priority order to receive the COVID-19 vaccine; (4) to support MIT Medical’s health care operations; (5) to monitor public health within MIT and the greater MIT community; (6) to prevent the spread of COVID-19; (7) in limited circumstances to conduct scientific research; and (8) to provide additional services you choose to enable.

 When we share your personal information